The integrable Volterra system in the case of infinitely many species, either countable or uncountable: Concluding remarks

-In this paper we proposed an extension of the integrable Volterra model to the case of infinitely many species, either countable or uncountable.
-The corresponding models have been shown to possess the property of being maximally superintegrable.
-In our opinion, though the generalizations proposed are non trivial, they do not lead to an enrichment of the dynamics of the system.
-Indeed, within the class of sequences or continuous functions we have considered, in the infinite limit, both discrete and continuous, the behaviour of the system looks even simpler than the one characterizing the case of a finite number of species.
-We may assert that the maximal superintegrability, already discovered in \cite{RZ}, gets in a sense strengthened by the infinite limit, inasmuch as there exists a general formula showing that, in canonical coordinates, the Hamiltonian takes, in way unexpectedly, the classical one body feature ${\mathcal H} = \frac{P^2}{2} + V(Q)$.
-Moreover, the potential $V(Q)$ supports just one equilibrium position in the general case, around which the motion foliates in a family of closed orbits and represents an infinite potential well.
-In a given class of special cases one can have open orbits.
-These results are strongly related to the family of sequences for the growth coefficients $\epsilon_n$ or the family of growth function $\epsilon(x)$ chosen.
+The above results are strongly related to the family of sequences for the growth coefficients $\epsilon_n$ or the family of growth function $\epsilon(x)$ chosen.
 In principle, a different choice of these coefficients or function can destroy the simple Hamiltonian structure described in this work.
 The instances here given are, in our opinion, significant for the following reasons: they give, in the infinite limit, both in the discrete and in the continuous case, a finite and specific Hamiltonian model.
 Also, the uncountable case can be seen as the natural limit of the denumerable one.
-Further, the sequences $\eta_n$ and $\kappa_n$, or the functions $\eta(x)$ and $\kappa(x)$ for the continuous case, are essentially arbitrary (apart from the fact of belonging to a suitable summable or integrable space) and the properties of the corresponding Hamiltonian models are universal, in the sense that, fixed the sequences $\eta_n$ and $\kappa_n$ or the functions $\eta(x)$ and $\kappa(x)$, the behavior of the orbits are fixed (or periodic or open for specific cases).
-Finally, the connection between the growth coefficients and the automatic sequences, like the Rudin-Shapiro sequence, briefly mentioned in the text, is somehow unexpected and surely deserves much attention in future works.
-As for the unanswered questions: we have not been able to find an explicit formula for the period of the orbits, apart the linearized case.
-For a finite number of species we have shown \cite{SRTZ} that, in suitable cases, the period of the linearized system is a very good approximation of the period of the orbits of the non linearized model.
-We expect that, if the nonlinearity is not too strong, the observation remains true also in our examples, but we didn't give any quantitative statement about this.
-Finally, it would be interesting to expand the class of sequences or functions for $\epsilon_n$ and $\epsilon(x)$ here given to other families: as said, the Hamiltonian structure that we obtained may be destroyed and richer models, for example with a greater number of equilibrium positions and different type of behaviors for the orbits, could be found.
+Further, the sequences $\eta_n$ and $\kappa_n$, or the functions $\eta(x)$ and $\kappa(x)$ for the continuous case, are essentially arbitrary (apart from the fact of belonging to a suitable summable or integrable space) and the properties of the corresponding Hamiltonian models are universal, in the sense that, fixed the sequences $\eta_n$ and $\kappa_n$ or the functions $\eta(x)$ and $\kappa(x)$, the behaviour of the orbits are fixed (either periodic or open for specific cases).